evolbioinfo/gotree/README.md

     * midpoint
     * outgroup
 *  resolve:     Resolve multifurcations by adding 0 length branches
+*  sample:      Takes a sample (with or without replacement) from the set of input trees
 *  shuffletips: Shuffle tip names of an input tree
 *  subtree: extract a subtree
 *  stats:       Print statistics about the tree, its edges, its nodes, if it is rooted, and its tips